Togusa09/Togusa09.github.io/_posts/2017-7-4-Useful-Things.md

 * Send to client a summary of tasks completed at the end of the day: There will be some overlap between this and the rediupdates notes, but this summary is focused on answering any questions the client might have.
 This also serves as a reminder of any work you require the client to complete before your next work day.
 * Update ticket notes with new information you encounter as you work on a task.
 This is also useful when someone else has to take over a partly completed work item.
 * Link commits and branches to tickets: VSTS supports linking of branches and commits to a work item.
 This can add far more context to the changes that the commit messages do.
+* Break down work items into individual tasks.
+This is supported as a feature in VSTS, and allows you to check the off when completed.
+This is also useful for tasks that need to be repeated in multiple environments, so you don't lose track of progress.